Skip to content

 • Functions return values; blocks have inputs/outputs.

-• Control structures: IF, FOR, WHILE, DO … LOOP.
+• Control structures: IF, FOR, WHILE, DO … LOOP, with EXIT / CONTINUE for loop control.

 • Avoid common errors with checks and clear structure.